 - Other fees.
 Beyond monthly fees, checking accounts also often have ATM charges, overdraft fees, transfer fees and more.

-How to compare money market accounts and traditional checking accounts
+How to compare money market vs. checking accounts

 Each account type was designed for a purpose, and knowing how to compare them can help you determine which is right for you: